catocity/cs232/README.md

 ### N-Grams Found when Comparing Original Text with Machine Output:

-  n  sentence
+  n = 26
 ---  --------  ---------------------------------------------------------------------------------------------------------------
- 26  head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else
+head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else

- 26  alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and
+alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and

-  n  sentence
+  n = 25
 ---  --------  ---------------------------------------------------------------------------------------------------------------
- 25  my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone
+my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone

- 25  inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always
+inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always

- 25  little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away walking
+little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away walking

- 25  tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away
+tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away

- 25  tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far
+tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far

- 25  my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far
+my tiny little world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far

-  n  sentence
+  n = 24
 ---  --------  ---------------------------------------------------------------------------------------------------------------
- 24  inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always
+inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was always

- 24  world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in
+world it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in

-  n  sentence
+  n = 23
 ---  --------  ---------------------------------------------------------------------------------------------------------------
- 23  alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was
+alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i was

- 23  those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where the mission meets
+those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where the mission meets

- 23  feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i
+feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for i

- 23  i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for
+i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away for

- 23  it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the
+it 's not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the

- 23  not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places
+not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places

- 23  my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where
+my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where

- 23  's not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest
+'s not my life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest

- 23  room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away
+room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw away

-  n  sentence
+  n = 22
 ---  --------  ---------------------------------------------------------------------------------------------------------------
- 22  my room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw
+my room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you threw

- 22  in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where the mission
+in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where the mission

- 22  life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where the
+life in those old pictures the ones you threw away for i was always someone else and always far away walking in the darkest places where the

-  n  sentence
+  n = 21
 ---  --------  ---------------------------------------------------------------------------------------------------------------
- 21  inside my room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you
+inside my room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones you

-  n  sentence
+  n = 20
 ---  --------  ---------------------------------------------------------------------------------------------------------------
- 20  alone inside my room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones
+alone inside my room i feel alone inside my head alone inside my tiny little world it 's not my life in those old pictures the ones

 ## Credits